Skip to content

 Options

-• --sources TEXT — sources passed to the transformation step (default: all).
+• --sources TEXT — sources passed to the transformation step.
+Default: all.

-• --python-exe PATH — Python executable for subprocesses (default: python).
+• --python-exe PATH — Python executable for subprocesses.
+Default: python.

-• --workdir PATH — working directory (default: .).
+• --workdir PATH — working directory.
+Default: ..

 Examples

-# run only transformation with default sources
+# Run transformation with default sources

 rsetl run-transformation

-# run only transformation with a custom tag
+# Run transformation with a custom tag

 rsetl run-transformation --tag test1

-# run only transformation with a custom output directory
+# Use a custom output directory

 rsetl run-transformation --runs-root /data/rso/runs